 Quartz heaters lose their range after approximately 10-15ft.
-By contrast, ceramic heating elements can effectively distribute their heat around the room (via the process of convection).
+By contrast, ceramic heating elements can effectively distribute their heat further via far wave infrared as well as by the process called convection.
 Therefore, you must consider – where will your new heating element be positioned?
 What does it need to heat?
 Think carefully about its intended application and choose the element that best fits your needs.

-Ceramic heaters provide an almost instant source of heat; however, it is quartz heaters that have become renowned for their ability to heat up quickly and perform at high speeds.
+Ceramic heaters reach optimal temperatures in 4-5mins; however, it is quartz heaters that have become renowned for their ability to heat up quickly.
 In fact, they heat up and cool down in less than half the time of a ceramic heater – making them the preferred option for fast-response applications.

 Contact UCI today for an infrared heating element

 If you would like to find out more about infrared heating elements, please feel free to get in touch with our team here at UCI.
 We have excellent knowledge in this area, stocking a wide range of quartz and ceramic heaters and can help to identify the best product for you.